DanStem

 Won Group

-Lead by Associate Professor Kyoung Jae Won.
+Lead by Associate Professor Kyoung Jae Won

 The goal of the laboratory is to develop computational tools to unravel biological mechanisms and enhance our understanding of biological systems integrative data analysis.